 The major fauna of the region includes Barking Deer (Muntiacus muntjak), Nilgai (Boselaphus tragocamelus), Wild Boar (Sus scrofa), Golden Jackal (Canis aureus), Indian Leopard (Panthera pardus), etc.

-Sustainable resource management is a major global challenge today with finite resources, thus ever increasing energy demand with the growing population the relevance of land use planning is obvious.
+Sustainable resource management is a major global challenge today with finite resources, thus ever-increasing energy demand with the growing population the relevance of land use planning is obvious.
 The land has limited carrying capacity beyond which there will be degradation and loss of productivity due to excessive use.
 In order to meet the various demands of the growing population, the land degrading trend needs to be addressed.
-Emphasis to be given to the problem of rural communities, especially those below the poverty line in whose hands this resource has to be efficiently utilized and whose minimum needs the efficient use of such resources is meant to serve.
+Our local planting partner, BDBGVS believes that emphasis needs to be given to the problem of rural communities, especially those below the poverty line in whose hands this resource has to be efficiently utilized and whose minimum needs the efficient use of such resources is meant to serve.
 Thus the plantation of right native tree species can be an effective way to address this socio-environmental challenge by reclaiming wasteland and degraded lands into forests.
 Locals dependency on the forest resources can be checked with improved forest produces and fruiting and fodder species for livestock and other minor forest produces.
 Improved wildlife habitat with fruiting and fodder species will have significance in addressing Human-wildlife conflict mostly in terms of crop depredation contributing to safeguarding the sensitive rural economy.
 Moreover, plantation of 40,000 native trees will help in improving water table, check top-soil erosion, increase carbon sequestration potential, generate local employment with household level participation in implementing and monitoring of the project and improving ecosystem services.
 On maturity of forests of 40,000 trees is expected to absorb a minimum of 800,000 kgs of atmospheric Carbon.